trilobin/greenhouse/README.md

 ## External libraries
-The DHT22.py -file from this library needs to be uploaded to your Pico: https://github.com/danjperron/PicoDHT22/blob/main/DHT22.py
+The DHT22.py -file from this repository needs to be uploaded to your Pico: https://github.com/danjperron/PicoDHT22/blob/main/DHT22.py

 # Backlog